turbot/steampipe-plugin-aws/docs/tables/aws_kinesis_video_stream.md

 ```

-### List all the video streams which are not encrypted using CMK
+### List video streams which are not encrypted using CMK

 ```sql
 select